News and Events

 - Medical Malpractice

-Bay Area homeowners are facing unprecedented levels of financial stress in the wake of the current recession and recent housing market collapse.
-In all major metropolitan areas including San Francisco, Oakland, and San Jose, home ownership, once the passport to long-term financial security, has become a nightmare for many homeowners.
+California homeowners are facing unprecedented levels of financial stress in the wake of the current recession and recent housing market collapse.
+In all major metropolitan areas including Los Angeles, San Francisco, Oakland, and San Jose, home ownership, once the passport to long-term financial security, has become a nightmare for many homeowners.
 Mortgages written at the height of escalating property values and employment security are no longer viable.

 For years, California homeowners confronting escalating mortgage payments and declining property values have essentially been at the mercy of their lenders.
 Because of the unprecedented nature of the current mortgage crisis, legislation simply did not exist to mandate bank loan modification and foreclosure procedures in a way that would ensure any sort of level playing field for the homeowner.